NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 Do this by:

 - speaking to our engagement team when you first [get started]({% link pages/get-started/get-started.md %}) with NHS Notify
-- raising a [Service Now request](https://nhsdigitallive.service-now.com/csm) if you're already using NHS Notify and have existing templates
+- raising a <a href="https://nhsdigitallive.service-now.com/csm" target="_blank">Service Now request (opens in a new tab)</a> if you're already using NHS Notify and have existing templates

 ### 2. Create your templates and routing plans